PLAYER'S RESPONSIBILITIES: RULES

 Q.In a foursome stroke-play competition, partners A and B correctly calculated their combined handicap allowance and recorded it on their score card, rather than their individual handicaps.
 A and B were disqualified.
 Was the ruling correct?

 A.Yes.
 In any round of a handicap stroke-play competition, it is the responsibility of the competitor to ensure that his handicap is recorded on his score card before it is returned to the Committee (Rule 6-2b).

-The word "competitor" includes his partner in a stroke-play foursome competition - see Definition of "Competitor."
-Therefore, the individual handicaps of A and B should have been recorded on the score card.
+The word "competitor" includes his partner in a stroke-play foursome competition – see Definition of "Competitor."
+Therefore, A and B were required to record their individual handicaps on the score card.
 As only the combined handicap allowance was recorded, A and B were correctly disqualified.
+(Revised)

 Competition in Which Best Two of Four Scores Used to Determine Winner; Competitor Returns Score Card with Higher Handicap